Perspicapps-CCP/CCP/sales/README.md

 ### `GET /api/v1/sales/routes/{route_id}`

-Retrieve the details of a specific sales route by its ID.
+Retrieve the full detail of a specific route, including all client stops.

 ---